 Tip 1 – Clearly define your targets

 The first step in this whole process is understanding who you eventually want to target and who can help you to get there.
 In this post, we’re not necessarily talking about traditional ‘plug and play’ affiliates, we’re talking about finding strategic partners, who have a quality and engaged audience that make sense to your business.
 Think about brand fit and which potential partners share your values.
+To find out more about the benefits of diversifying your affiliate programme, tune into our fireside chat webinar series here.

 By having a clear understanding of this, as well as your key target demographic, you’ll be able to build a pipeline of potential partners who have a similar audience.
 You’re not going to be looking at partnering with a competitor, however, you’ll be able to find suitable partners in many other industries and verticals.

 What products or services would complement yours?
 Think about the customer journey and what the customer might do before or after they come to you.
 It’s about finding a partnership where working together will add more value to the customer.
 If you find this, you’ll have the basis for a successful, win-win partnership.
+If you’re interested in learning more about the diverse types of affiliate partners that are adding value to many brands’ affiliate programmes, download a copy of our guide here.

 Tip 2 – Strategically approach your potential partners